jonathan-bower/DataScienceResources/README.md

 ##Data Science Resources

 This repo is intended to provide open source resources to facilitate learning or point practicing/aspiring data scientists in the right direction.
-Truth be told it exists so that I can keep track of resources that were helpful to me at a given time.
+It also exists so that I can keep track of resources that are/were helpful to me and hopefully for you.

 I aim to cover the full spectrum of data science and to hopefully include topics of data science that aren't either actively covered or easy to find in the open-source world.
-I haven't focused on in-depth machine learning theory since that is well covered.
+For instance, I haven't focused on in-depth machine learning theory since that is well covered.
 If you are looking for ML theory I would look to some of the online courses, books or bootcamps.
 There is a lot of theory information available online, some is linked lower on this page [here](#other-open-source-data-science-content), [here](#data-science-courses) and other info is available with many purchasable books.

-This is a constant work in progress.
+Keep in mind that this is a constant work in progress.
 If you have anything to add, any feedback, or would like to be a contributor - please reach out.
 If there are any mistakes or typos, be patient with me, but please let me know.

 Lastly, I would add that a large portion of data science is exploratory data analysis and properly cleaning your data to implement the tools and theory necessary to solve the problem at hand.
-For each problem there are many different ways and tools to execute a successful solution - so if one method isn't working re-evaluate, re-work the problem, try another approach or reach out to the community for support.
+For each problem there are many different ways and tools to execute a successful solution - if one method isn't working re-evaluate, re-work the problem, try another approach and/or reach out to the community for support.
 Good luck and I hope this repo is helpful!

 #Table Of Contents
 1. [Data Science Getting Started](#data-science-getting-started)